BelghmiAmine/BelghmiAmine.github.io/README.md

 ### 🍿 The wizardry of good movies
 [Website](https://math-ruch.github.io/yamal_group/)

 **Description** : This project consisted in leveraging a large movies data set to analyze factors influencing box office success.
 Utilized data analysis tools, including regression models, natural language processing, and sentiment analysis, to examine elements such as release timing, genre, plot sentiment, and casting choices.
-Developed predictive models to assess the impact of these variables on financial performance, providing actionable insights for the film industry.
+We Developed predictive models to assess the impact of these variables on financial performance, providing actionable insights for the film industry.
 Contributed to the creation of a public-facing website to present findings and visualizations, effectively communicating complex analyses to a broader audience.

 ### 🏎 Mountain car project
 [Code](https://github.com/BelghmiAmine/ANNRL_MP1)